cmrguides/cmrguides/contributors/guides/wii-jailbreak-twilight.md

 ## Introduction
 <b>This guide will show you how use the Twlight Hack to jailbreak your Wii and how to install the Homebrew Channel.</b>

-This was the first jailbreak created for the Wii and is probablt the most well known.
+This was the first jailbreak created for the Wii and is probably the most well known.
 It uses a modified game save for the game The Legend of Zelda: Twilight Princess.

 It works by using a data overflow to load data that isn't supposed to be loaded.
 The name of Links